lucaleonect/nqa_server/README.md

 This repository packages a Neural Quantum Annealing (NQA) workflow into a set of containerised services.
 It accepts Sherrington–Kirkpatrick style Ising instances (`J`, optional `h`/`g` vectors), schedules them through a GPU-enabled solver, and exposes a web/API surface for submitting jobs and downloading results.
 All runtime state (inputs, results, metadata) is persisted inside Docker volumes so the whole system can be launched with a single `docker compose up`.

 This server is design to run on a machine with a single GPU and be easily deployable.
-Upgrading to a server running on a proper HPC cluster should not be hard as the project already implements spark for the scheduling service.

 ## High-Level Architecture